blockdeep/libro/src/high/Use_Safe_Arithmetic_Operations.md

 ### Option 2: Use Saturating Arithmetic

-Alternatively, `saturating_add` ensures that the result will cap at the maximum value of the type rather than overflowing.
+Alternatively, `saturating_add` ensures that the result will cap at the maximum value of the type rather than overflowing:

 ```rust
 let total: u16 = a.saturating_add(b);